dustin10/VichUploaderBundle/Resources/doc/index.md

 The bundle uses namers to name the files and directories it saves to the filesystem.
 A namer implements the `Vich\UploaderBundle\Naming\NamerInterface` interface.
-If no namer is configured for a mapping, the bundle will simply use the name of the file that was uploaded. if you would like to change this then you can use one of the provided namers or implement a custom one.
+If no namer is configured for a mapping, the bundle will simply use the name of the file that was uploaded.
+If you would like to change this, you can use one of the provided namers or implement a custom one.

 ### File Namer